Skip to content

 Alumni interviewers are responsible for:

-• Reaching out to (possibly multiple) prospective students who’ve requested an interview with you to schedule a mutually convenient interview method, date, time, and location (keeping in mind where the student is domestically or internationally located).
+• Reaching out to (possibly multiple) prospective students who’ve requested an interview with you to schedule a mutually convenient interview method, date, time, and location (keeping in mind where the student is domestically or internationally located). *All interviewers have the ability to manage their own availability throughout the program

 • Monitoring one’s interview requests on a regular or daily basis during the interviewing season and following up accordingly within two days of a request.